 EEOC - OFFICE OF LEGAL COUNSEL

-The Office of Legal Counsel, located at EEOC Headquarters in Washington, D.C., is composed of two programs:
+The Office of Legal Counsel (OLC), akin to an in-house counsel, is located at EEOC Headquarters in Washington, D.C.

-The Advice and External Litigation Division defends EEOC in all litigation brought by outside parties in which EEOC is a defendant, drafts regulations and guidance on the Commission's charge processing and federal sector functions; provides legal advice on issues including employee ethics, administrative law, fiscal requirements, and procurement.
-This division does not accept interns.
+Advice and External Litigation Division attorneys defend EEOC in all litigation brought by outside parties, draft regulations and guidance on the Commission's charge processing and federal sector functions; and provide legal advice on issues including ethics, administrative law, fiscal law, and procurement.
+This unit currently does not accept interns.

-The Freedom of Information Act (FOIA) Program oversees the EEOC's compliance with FOIA legal and reporting requirements, responds to document requests from the public, and maintains the EEOC's FOIA regulations and policy.
+Freedom of Information Act (FOIA) Program attorneys and staff oversee the EEOC's compliance with FOIA legal and reporting requirements, respond to document requests from the public, and maintain the EEOC's FOIA regulations and policy.

-Internship Program Requirements: The Office of Legal Counsel internship program accepts current law students who possess strong legal research, analysis and writing skills.
-Successful applicants also have a demonstrated interest in civil rights issues, labor and employment law, or public interest law.
-Experience with legal writing, such as membership on an academic journal, also is desirable.
-Internships are unpaid volunteer positions.
+Internship Program Requirements: The Office of Legal Counsel internship program accepts law students who possess strong legal research, analysis, and writing skills.
+Students should possess a demonstrated interest in civil rights issues, labor and employment law, or public interest law.
+The OLC also prefers students with membership on a law review, academic journal, moot court or similar organization with legal writing requirements.